 : Suicide Point

 The wildest and most exposed pitch around. a quick scramble and 60 feet of 5.6 arete climbing take you to a horizontal break with bail anchors.
-Take a deep breath, clip the bail anchors for pro, preferably with a long runner, and cruise out 15 feet of well featured HORIZONTAL ARETE CLIMBING.
-The prow stays steep for another 15 feet, and then remains vertical to the very top of the beautiful formation.
+Take a deep breath, clip the bail anchors with a long runner, and cruise out 15 feet of well featured HORIZONTAL ARETE CLIMBING, on the "hatchet blade".
+The prow stays around 45 degrees for another 15 feet, and then remains vertical to the very top of the beautiful formation.
 One of so many inspiring Skinner routes....[more]
-Browse More Classics in WY
+Browse More Classics in Wyoming